ipspace/netlab/docs/dev/devices.md

 There are two ways to configure a devices:

 * **Configuration templates**: you'll have to create a single Ansible *configuration deployment task list* that will deploy configuration templates.
 The configuration deployment task list has to be in the `netsim/ansible/tasks/deploy-config` and must match the `ansible_network_os` setting from `netsim/topology-defaults.yml`.
+[More details...](config/deploy.md)
 * **Ansible modules** (or REST API): you'll have to create an Ansible task list for initial configuration and any other configuration module supported by the device.
 The task list has to be in the device-specific subdirectory of `netsim/ansible/templates/` directory; the subdirectory name must match the `ansible_network_os` setting from `netsim/topology-defaults.yml`.
 The task list name has to be `initial.yml` for initial configuration deployment or `module.yml` for individual configuration modules (replace *module* with the module name).
+[More details...](config/deploy.md)

 You might want to implement configuration download to allow the lab users to save final device configurations with **collect-configs.ansible** playbook used by **[netlab collect](../netlab/collect.md)** command -- add a task list collecting the device configuration into the `netsim/ansible/tasks/fetch-config` directory.